Skip to main content

 Interdisciplinary PhD in Theatre and Drama

-Rachel S. Russell is a PhD Candidate in the Interdisciplinary PhD in Theatre and Drama (IPTD) at the School of Communication.
+Rachel S. Russell is a PhD Candidate in the Interdisciplinary PhD in Theatre and Drama (IPTD) in the School of Communication.

 An interdisciplinary dance practitioner and dance scholar, Rachel’s work brings together Dance Studies, Performance Studies, Black Studies, and Gender and Sexuality Studies.
 Her dissertation focuses on the dreams and actions of Black women who practice African/African Diaspora dance and modern dance.
 She examines how the mothers of African American dance, and their descendants in the present, rehearse to survive the dissonance they experience between their lived reality and the world they know is possible and actively try to create.
 Through the creation of, and application of, a theoretical framework and conceptual space named The Waiting Room, Rachel’s research understands, documents, and conceptualizes the present-day history of dancer, choreographers, and their predecessors across time, space, and place.